kosmios1/Beetle-Quest/doc/report.typ

 Put the payload format of your Access Token (bullet list, table or image)*/

-== Security - Analyses
+== Analyses

-/* TO DO
-Put the screenshot of:
-• The report of the static analysis tool you used (e.g. Bandit’s final table).
-• The dashboard of docker scout with your (developed) images, where the vulnerabilities are indicated.
-If your language does not have static analysis tools available, specify it here.
-Otherwise, put the command(s) you used to reach the results in the screenshot.
-Put also the name of the docker hub repository with the images.
-Note: there is no need for docker scout for images of third-party software.*/
+For the static code analysis, #link("https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck")[`govulncheck`] was used, which identifies vulnerabilities in Go dependencies by checking against the Go vulnerability database.

+#figure(
+  image("beetle-quest-microfreshner-architecture-v2.png", width: 55%),
+  caption: text(red)[TODO: govulncheck report],
+)

+#linebreak()

+Meanwhile, for the analysis of Docker images, #link("https://trivy.dev/")[`trivy`] was employed.
+In addition to analyzing images for CVEs using commands like `docker scan`, it also allows for the examination of Go binaries for vulnerable dependencies, misconfigurations, and potential leaks of secrets.

+#linebreak()

+The following resuls can be obtained executing `./scan-images.sh`, which is placed in `beetle-quest/tests/`, the output will be found inside `trivy_scan_results/` in the same folder.

+#figure(
+  image("beetle-quest-microfreshner-architecture-v2.png", width: 55%),
+  caption: text(red)[TODO: trivy report],
+)

 = Additional features

+#text(red)[TODO: describe]

+- mTLS
+- Shared CA
+- Web Gui
+- OAuth2.0
+- Buy gacha
+- ...

 /* TO DO
 Describe here any additional feature you implemented.
 • What is this feature?
 • Why is it useful?
 • How is it implemented?
 */

+/*
+  // Not needed anymore

   = Interesting Flows

   Now we proceed analysing a few use case scenarios, to show the flow on the backend.

   == Registration and login:

   When a player wants to register he sends a `POST` request to the API Gateway at\ `/auth/register` containig the user's _username_, _email_ and  _password_.

     - The Gateway forwards the request to the `auth` service.
     - The `auth` service checks for the validity of the provided data;
     - If no error occurs it creates the new user;
     - It sends a request to the `user` service to create the new user data.
     - The user service store the new user data in the `user DB`.
     - The `user` service forward the action's status to the `auth` service.
     - If `auth` service gets no error it returns to the API Gateway, a success message.

   Now the user can login trough a `POST` request to the API Gateway at `/auth/login` containig the the _username_ and the _password_.

     - The Gateway forwards the request to the `auth` service.
     - The `auth` service checks for the validity of the provided data comunicating with the `user` service.
     - The `user` service checks if the user exist in the `user DB`, and return it's data to the `auth` service.
     - If the user exist and the provided data is correct the `auth` service returns, to the API Gateway, a response containig a `token` that  authenticates the user.

   #linebreak()

   From now on we assume that all the requests contain the authentification `token` and that every microservice will obtain the `user_id` from it.

   == Roll gacha:

   To roll for a gacha the user must send a `GET` request to the API Gateway at\ `/market/gacha/roll`

   - The Gateway send the request to the `auth` service.
   - The `auth` service checks for the validity of the `token`.
   - If the `token` id is valid then the request gets fowareded to the `market` service.
   - The `market` service will ask the `user` service if the user exists and it's data, then it checks if it has at least 1000 `BugsCoins`,
   - If so it removes that amount of money form the user, saving the transaction in the `market DB`.
   - The  `market` service will request the `gacha` service to get the list of all the gachas.
   - At this point the `market` service will extract randomly a gacha and, in the case that the user does not own that gacha, forward to the `gacha`   service a save operation of the gacha to the user in question.
   - If no error appears it returns a success message to the API Gateway.

   == Create auction:

   A user can create an acution sending a `POST` request to the API Gateway at\ `/market/auction` containig the _gacha id_ and the _expiration time_ of  the action.

     - The Gateway send the request to the `auth` service.
     - The `auth` service checks for the validity of the `token`.
     - If the `token` id is valid then the request gets fowareded to the `market` service.
     - The `market` service will check if the user has the specified gacha in his inventory, comunicating with the `gacha` service, then it will check   if the _expiration time_ is valid.
     - Then it will save the acution in the `market DB` and set a timed event in the `timed event DB` to close the auction.
     - If no error appears it returns a success message to the API Gateway.
     - If no other user bid to this auction before the _expiration time_, the `market` service will automatically remove the auction from the DB.

   == Bid an auction:

   To bid an auction a user has to send a `POST` request to the API Gateway at\ `/market/auction/<auctionId>/bid`, where `<auctionId>` is the id of the  auction.
 The request has to include the amount the user wants to bid.

     - The Gateway send the request to the `auth` service.
     - The `auth` service checks for the validity of the `token`.
     - If the `token` id is valid then the request gets fowarded to the `market` service.
     - Now the `market` service will check with the `user` service if the user has the amount of `BugsCoins` he wants to bid.
     - If the check passes the `market` service will comunicate the `user` service to remove the amount from the bidder, and store the bid in the  `market DB`.
     - If no error appears it returns a success message to the API Gateway. rite here any particular fact about the testing.
   For example:
   • I tested in isolation the DBManager_x together with the DB_x
   • I used a third-party service that interacts with Service_y and I put them together in the isolation test because mock it is hard for reason z.
+*/